kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 *   **Description**: Setting the policy via a standard or prefixed annotation, such as `scheduler.policy/disable-pod-resize-preemption: "true"`.
 *   **Why Rejected**: Core Kubernetes components (such as the Scheduler and Kubelet) should generally not depend on unstructured annotations to drive critical runtime decisions.
 Annotations are meant for metadata and not for policy enforcement.

-#### 2. Scheduler Honors Node Field Directly (Rejected)
+#### 2. Pod-Level Preemption Disabled Condition (Rejected)
-*   **Description**: The scheduler would directly watch Node objects, check for the preemption policy in the Node spec, and skip preemption directly.
+*   **Description**: The Kubelet would watch the Node's preemption policy and propagate it to the scheduler by setting a `PodResizePreemptionDisabled` condition on deferred pods to instruct the scheduler to skip preemption.
-*   **Why Rejected**: While this is technically feasible, it is better for the Kubelet to manage node-level policies and communicate them to the scheduler via the Pod status (e.g., setting the `PodResizePreemptionDisabled` condition to `True` with reason `PreemptionDisabled` on the Pod).
-This keeps the scheduler's preemption path pod-centric, avoids direct coupling between the scheduler and individual Node spec policies, and ensures that Kubelet-side internal preemption can easily honor the same policy.
+*   **Why Rejected**: Setting a pod condition from the Kubelet introduces extra API write load and latency on the API server for every deferred pod when node policy changes.
+The scheduler already caches Node objects in `NodeInfo` and can evaluate the policy directly in the `DeferredPodScheduling` plugin with zero additional API writes, while using node-level QueueingHints to automatically requeue pods when the node policy is updated.

 #### 3. Node Labels (Rejected)
 *   **Description**: Setting the policy via a node label, e.g., `kubectl label node <node-name> scheduler.policy/disable-pod-resize-preemption="true"`.